ryanmosz/wordwise-ai/planning/docs/command-format.md

    b.
 Run the accompanying test / verification step.
       • Automate checks via code or command line whenever possible.
       • If a test cannot be run without my help, pause and ask me.
+      • place tests to be completed manually by me into handoff.mdc
+      • feel free to ask me for a screenshot if one would be helpful
    c.
 Do not continue to the next sub-task until the current one passes its test.
    d.
 Only mark a task as complete after all testing is complete and verified.